encode42/MatrixChecks/README.md

 7. `block.fastplace.max_place_per_second: 16` -> `block.fastplace.max_place_per_second: (number from 9 to 19)` (Decrease if you think there are bypasses, increase if the check causes false positives)
 8. `place.modules.delay.min_delay: 7` -> `place.modules.delay.min_delay: (number 5 to 9)` (Decrease if legit players are getting too many violations, increase if bypassed)

-### 3. Can I modify the files in MatrixChecks?
-Yes!
-I encourage you to do so.
-Since all servers are different, you most likely will have to modify the files anyways.
-You can also distribute it all you want or use it on a large network, just please don't claim it all as your own.
-(Credit the original authors)

-### 4. How do I report a change or false positive?
+### 3. How do I report a change or false positive?
 **FIRST:**
 Make sure this isn't an issue with the anticheat itself.
 Not all issues can be fixed with a checks/config file.
 Head over to Matrix's support Discord and ask about the issue, or report the issue at their issue tracker.
 You can also try using the default checks + config to see if the issue still stands.
 If so, it's not a problem with MatrixChecks.